How To Buy & Use Test Lamps & Multi-meters.

 Don't leave your analog meter on the ohms range, the battery(s) can possibly slowly drain.
 On some meters, leads do not have to be shorted to slowly drain the battery on the ohms function.
 Don't leave a digital meter turned on for excessively long periods ...that drains its battery too ...whether on ohms functions or not.

 I do not want to give the impression that you should get an analog meter and not a digital meter.
-For almost all of you, a relatively inexpensive digital meter is the best way to go.
+For almost all of you, just an inexpensive digital meter is the best way to go.

-One meter in the small photograph is a digital meter (meter is powered-off, display is blank in photo), that measures the same sort of thing as the analog one, but far more accurately, and this particular digital meter is a type used for automotive use; and, unfortunately, has no current ranges.
+One meter in the small photograph is a digital meter (meter is powered-off, display is blank in photo), that measures the same sort of things as the analog one, but far more accurately, and this particular digital meter is a type used for automotive use; and, unfortunately, has no current ranges.
 It has a number of ranges for RPM and DWELL, and has a diode test function.
-I have seen these sorts of meters with 10 or 20 ampere DC measuring ranges, plus RPM and DWELL for multiple cylinder engines (you can use the 4 cylinder function on a 2 cylinder BMW, with 50% correction factor), and even AC volts and diode testing.....all for under $35.
+I have seen these sorts of meters with 10 or 20 ampere DC measuring ranges, plus RPM and DWELL for multiple cylinder engines (you can use the 4 cylinder function on a 2 cylinder BMW, with 50% correction factor), and even AC volts and diode testing .....all for under $35.
 These can be useful around the home too.
 To be really useful for something besides vehicles, the meter needs AC volts measurement capability too.
+There are occasions you might need to measure AC current, many multimeters do not do this.
+You almost never need to measure AC current when working on a vehicle, unless you are very nerdy and looking at a alternator stator for quite obscure problems, not easily detected with other methods.
+This is so rare as to be insignificant for nearly 100% of you.

 What about that 'continuity' testing function on some multimeters?
 You could use an ohmmeter for that, it will tell you more about a continuity (connection-through...), but for quickie tests, on non-powered circuits, a continuity test can be handy.
 I use the continuity function mostly on my workbench when making up cords with many many connections, to be sure that the wire I think I am working with, is the proper one (especially when no positive color coding is available).
 When the continuity function is selected, shorting the meter leads causes a beep.
 Note, however, that you can often have a considerable resistance in a circuit and the beep still sound.
 That is why the continuity function is not as useful as you might think, for motorcycle troubleshooting.
 You also usually have to have the bike battery disconnected (and, same for ohmmeter functions).
 At the upper left in the below photo is a RadioShack analog VOM (volt-ohm-milliameter).
 Milliameter means it also measures thousandths of an ampere.
 While it also has ampere scales, it is not called a volt-ohm-ammeter but a volt-ohm-milliameter simply from conventional practice.
 Analog meters have some uses, but most of you will be far better-off with a digital meter.

-I am saving the best deal (and a good meter) for last!
+I am saving the best deal (and for a good meter too) for last!
 I had previously mentioned the sometimes free (with a coupon), or otherwise cheap Harbor Freight digital multi-meters.
-I have tested many of these, and all were accurate-enough.
+I have tested many of these, and all were accurate.
 I specifically went to Harbor Freight with a 'coupon' to get one of these for free, to take a photo of it for this article.
 This particular one is still in its plastic packaging, so the photo is not great, with some reflections and is slightly out-of-focus.
-This meter is not auto-ranging (I prefer them not auto-ranging), and measures AC volts, DC volts, DC current (has a 10 ampere range), resistance, checks diodes, light load checks common dry batteries of the 1.5 and 9 volt types, and measures gain of transistors.
+This meter is not auto-ranging (I prefer them that way, that is, not auto-ranging), and measures AC volts, DC volts, DC current (has a 10 ampere range), resistance, checks diodes, light load checks common dry batteries of the 1.5 and 9 volt types, and measures gain of transistors.
 It has what is called a 3-1/2 digit function, which is what you want.
 It runs on one battery, a very common 9 volt type ...no need to go try to find the exact 'watch' battery.
 The battery lasts a long time too.
 The display is good.
 This meter is small enough to fit most tool trays, has leads which are long enough for most uses, it is only 3-1/2" wide, 5" tall, and less than 1" thick.
 This free (often) meter from Harbor Freight is usually sold under their CEN-TECH brand, and this one happens to be their "item 98025".
 Just because it is often a freebie, do not think it is not OK, because it is OK.
 If you use it properly, and do not test live circuits with the ohmmeter, nor over-power the 10 ampere current range (all, same for any meter), the chances are good it will last for many years.
 Those same cautions are for nearly any meter.
 This one does not contain the safety fuses covering most functions of some quite pricey meters.
 These do have one internal fuse.
 HIGHLY recommended!
+Drawbacks to this meter are few; and primarily that the test leads do not last, the internal PROBES wire is thin, and will break with a lot of use.
+However, the test leads can be replaced with better ones, and they do plug into the meter, which is what you probably want.
+While there is a transistor test function socket, I never have bothered to test nor use that function.
+There IS a diode function, and it works fine.

 Some advice about purchasing meters:

-Some rather expensive digital meters do not put enough current (or internal battery supplied voltage is too low) into a diode you want to test, to 'turn the diode on', when using the ohmmeter function to test a diode.
-Those meters are designed to test very sensitive electronics circuits that might be injured by the higher test current/voltage on the ohms functions of other meters.
+Some (often rather expensive) digital meters do not put enough current (or internal battery supplied voltage is too low) into a diode you want to test, to 'turn the diode on', when using the ohmmeter function to test a diode.
+Those meters with their very low ohms range voltage are designed to test very sensitive electronics circuits that might be injured by the higher test current/voltage on the ohms functions of other meters.
 I suggest you avoid meters that won't turn diodes on, from either not having a diode function; or, the ohmmeter current is too low.
 You can tell if a meter, without a specific diode test function on the panel, will test a diode, by simply having the meter on an ohms function (if multiple range type, use the lowest ohms range) and testing a diode, in both lead-connection directions.
 In one direction there will be no reading, or one that is in the millions of ohms (or beyond the meter's range).
 In the other direction, the reading will be perhaps 10 to 150 ohms.
 Meters vary in what they indicate in that 'forward biased' lower ohms direction.
 The digital meters you can purchase under $35 are usually more than rugged enough and accurate enough.
 I've seen meters that were on sale at under $20 that were just fine.
 Harbor Freight sells meters that do just fine, for $10 or less, and as noted above, often gives them away as freebies if you have one of their coupons; or make a very minimum purchase of something else.
 Get on their mailing list.
 I have tested numerous ones, they are accurate.
 As a convenience, I usually keep some of them in new packaging, in my shop for those needing one.
+Note that meters that have an actual diode test function usually have a 'readout' of the forward (current will flow, with that polarity of connection) voltage drop of the diode.
+That can be useful to some of us more electrically knowledgeable Wrenches.
+For the less knowledgeable, the usual use is to identify which end is which on a diode, which are almost 100% properly marked anyway (LED lamps without wires may be not marked...).

 Buy a meter that does at least the minimum (or get the HF freebie which is my advice).
-I recommend that your meter measure AC and DC volts, & have an ohmmeter function.
+I recommend that your meter measure AC and DC volts, & have ohmmeter and diode test functions.
 It is a plus if the meter measures DC current, especially if the range goes as high as 10 or 20 amperes.
-Meters that only measure in the milliampere range are not as useful.
+Meters that only measure in the milliampere range are not as useful for vehicle work.

-HINT: There is a way to measure DC or AC current using a resistor, by measuring the voltage across it, the resistor placed in series with the circuit, kind of a PIA for most of you though.
+HINT: There is a way to measure DC or AC current using a resistor, by measuring the voltage across it, the resistor placed in series with the circuit, kind of a PIA for most of you though, but useful for certain types of work for mostly professionals....but, if needed often, most pros use current meters.

-Just one reason to have DC current ranges is the often heard complaint: "ignition off, lights off, but have excessive current drain from the battery, the battery goes dead after xxxx time".
-Current measuring ranges do other things, you can learn about them later on.
+Just one reason to have DC current ranges on your meter is the often heard complaint: "ignition off, lights off, but have excessive current drain from the battery, the battery goes dead after xxxx time".
+Current measuring ranges do other things too, besides the ability to analyze that complaint, you can learn about such later on.

 Meters that measure frequency, A.C. current, capacitance, etc., are almost never needed by anyone working on vehicles.
-The Dwell function is really not needed either.
+The Dwell function is really not usually needed either, contrary to advice, even from some pros.

 The Continuity function, which gives a beep, is useful at times on UNpowered circuits, and for testing lamps, wires, etc. If your meter does not have this function, most of the time you can use the ohmmeter function instead.

-Having a separate function to test diodes is useful, although your ohmmeter function can substitute well enough ...but test the particular meter you are thinking about purchasing by using an actual known-good diode, so you know what a good diode reads on that meter.
+Having a separate function to test diodes is useful, although your ohmmeter function can substitute well enough ...but test the particular meter you are thinking about purchasing by using an actual known-good diode, so you know what a good diode reads on that meter on the ohms function as well as a diode function if the meter also has that.

 TEST any meter you propose purchasing, with a diode, before buying.
 See if it measures the diode OK.